pywbem/pywbemtools/docs/pywbemcli/features.rst

 The commands ``enumerate``, ``get``, ``associators``, and ``references`` for the command groups ``class`` and ``instance`` and the ``enumerate`` and ``get`` for the command group qualifiers allow issuing requests on multiple namespaces in a single pywbemcli command.
-Multiple namespace for a command is defined with the ``--namespace`` option by defining the set of namespaces to be included rather than just a single namespace.
+Multiple namespaces for a command is defined with the ``--namespace`` option by defining the set of namespaces to be included rather than just a single namespace.
 If the ``default-namespace`` is not defined is the connection default namespace.

+Thus, the requests below command pywbecli to make a request for each of the namespaces interop and root/comv2 and to present the results of both requests in a single response.

+    class enumerate CIM_ManagedElement -n interop, root/cimve
+    class enumerate CIM_ManagedElement -s interop -n root/cimv2

-The responses are displayed in the same form as with a single namespace except that the namespace is included for each type of display to allow the user to determine which data is in which namespace.
+The responses are displayed in the same form as for a single namespace except that the namespace is included for each type of output format to allow the user to determine which object is in which namespace.
 With MOF, the namespace appears as a MOF namespace pragma (commented because not all WBEM server compilers honor the namespace pragma).
-With tables, a namespace column is included.
+With tables, a namespace column is included in the table.

+The order of the objects displayed in responses is controlled by a command options ``--object-order``.
+The default order is to order the objects by namespace but defining this option allows modifying the order to display objects ordered by object name which allows comparing objects between namespaces.

 For example:

 .. code-block:: text

     # pywbemcli instance enumerate CIM_Door --namespace root/cimv2,root/cimv3

-    # pywbemcli instance get CIM_Subscription.? --namespace root/cimv2 --namespace root/cimv3

 return the instances of CIM_Door from two namespaces root/cimv2 and root/cimv3.